twilco/twilco.github.io/_posts/2020-02-03-the-background-webcompat-debacle.markdown

 If you have any questions, comments, or corrections, feel free to [open up an issue](https://github.com/twilco/twilco.github.io/issues) or leave a comment below via [utterances](https://github.com/utterance/utterances).

+---
+<div class="paragraph-sized-spacer"></div>

+For some extra credit reading, [check out this discussion](https://github.com/w3c/csswg-drafts/issues/1033) concerning the serialization of computed CSS styles returned from [Window.getComputedStyle()](https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle).
+There's some interesting back-and-forth on the validity of serializing the object to an empty string vs. something "meaningful", and the technical difficulties that would come with that.